Carlos Dotson

-Carlos Dotson (born September 20, 1996) is an American professional basketball player for U.D.
-Oliveirense of the Liga Portuguesa de Basquetebol.
+Carlos Dotson (born September 20, 1996) is an American basketball coach for UCF of the Big 12 Conference.
 He played college basketball for the Anderson Trojans, the College of Central Florida Patriots, and the Western Carolina Catamounts.

 High school career

 Dotson grew up in Riverdale Park, Maryland, but moved to South Carolina to attend Paul M. Dorman High School.
 He was cut from the basketball team as a freshman, but made the team as a sophomore.
 As a senior, Dotson averaged 13 points and 10 rebounds per game, leading the team to a 20–5 record.
 He was selected to the North-South All-Star game where he scored 14 points.
 Dotson also played defensive end on the football team before focusing on basketball.
 He committed to play college basketball at Anderson, choosing the Trojans over Lincoln Memorial, among other Division II offers.

 College career

 Dotson played sparingly as a freshman at Anderson as he was hampered by ankle injuries and took a medical redshirt.
 As a redshirt freshman, he averaged 10.9 points and 8.1 rebounds per game, shooting 56.5 percent from the floor.
 Dotson earned South Atlantic Conference All-Freshman Team honors.
 For his sophomore season, he transferred to the College of Central Florida.
 Dotson averaged 13.3 points and 7.8 rebounds per game for the Patriots while shooting 60.3 percent.
 He transferred to Western Carolina prior to his junior season.
 Dotson averaged 13.9 points and 9.5 rebounds per game as a junior, earning Third Team All-SoCon honors.
 On February 12, 2020, he scored a career-high 32 points and had 12 rebounds in a 82–62 loss to UNC Greensboro.
 As a senior, Dotson averaged 15.5 points and 9.7 rebounds per game and had 18 double-doubles.
 He was named to the First Team All-SoCon, the SoCon All-Tournament Team, and the Lou Henson All-America Team.